asyncapi/website/CONTRIBUTING.md

 - Triagers assess newly-opened issues and pull requests.
 - Responsibilities include labeling issues and pull requests, commenting, closing, and reopening items as needed, and assisting users and novice contributors.
 - Triagers play a crucial role in enforcing the contributor guide and maintaining a clean backlog.
 - If a triager plans to become a committer, they should consult with existing committers to gradually gain more rights.
+It's crucial to earn the trust of existing committers so they feel confident in your ability to merge PRs.
+A triager should consistently demonstrate their dedication by regularly fulfilling their duties and actively reviewing PRs, providing code/docs suggestions and recommendations.
+This shows the committers that triager is knowledgeable about the docs/codebase and committed to maintaining its quality.

 ### Committer